RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #4

+Then I followed it up with walking while eating an apple.
+I've weighed myself at 245.2 now.
+I don't count it at that though until it happens 3 times.
+So hopefully I wam at 245. now.
+That would be 5 pounds in 2 weeks.

 ## #3

 Later on I actually had the energy and muscle strength to pull off a jogging up